kr-g/smog/README.md

-along with an UUID identifier. in case an identical file is scanned more than once, e.g. if it exists in different locations (and also different file names) on a harddrive, it is added only once to the main database-index and the internal storage. anyway `smog` tracks the different file locations on the hard drive.
+along with an UUID identifier. in case an identical file is scanned more than once, e.g. if it exists in different locations (and also different file names) on a harddrive, it is added only once to the main database-index and the internal storage. anyway `smog` tracks the different file locations on the hard drive in the db-index.

 for organizing different scan runs, or groups of related data, `smog` can add media files to collections.